kiali/kiali/deploy/jenkins-ci/README.md

 image are _credentials_.
 I hope you can guess why :smile:.

 Before trying anything, you need to properly setup the credentials.
+You can either manually setup the credentials using the Jenkins UI, or you can pass some environment variables when running the docker image and credentials will be setup for you.

-Once you are logged into Jenkins, click _Credentials_ in the menu at the left, then click _(global)_ in the page that appears:
+If you prefer setting up the credentials via the Jenkins UI, login into Jenkins, click _Credentials_ in the menu at the left, then click _(global)_ in the page that appears:

 ![Credentials Home](assets/jk_credentials_home.png)